jbrowning824/week1-challenge/README.md

 - Updated Cost Management image element to follow current pattern of self closing.
 - Fixed broken linksl
 - Updated page title to a more meaningful name.
+- Refractored CSS to target elements under container opposed to a separate class for each element that has the same attributes.